aaditirokade/major_studio_1/finalProject/README.md

 ### **Title**
-Exploring connections and trends in access to electricity, net migration and pupulation for Africa (2012-16)
+Exploring connections and trends in access to electricity, net migration and population for Africa (2012-16)

 ### **Description**